SEAME-pt/T07-DES_Instrument-Cluster/oled223/docs/service_setup.md

 # How to...

-In order for an application to run everytime the linux computer based is restart, a service must me setted for taht purpose.
+In order for an application to run everytime the linux computer based is restart, a service must me setted for that purpose.

 ## Setup a service to start at boot